ponpoke/Neural-Scalpel/tests/TEST_REPORT.md

 The Neural-Scalpel ecosystem has passed its mathematical and structural unit tests.
 The core linear and non-linear approximations (JTSA/HAMA) function according to their mathematical specifications under test conditions.

-The Structural Projection Baseline v2 is verified as a structural and format-compatibility baseline only.
-Behavioral transfer remains pending and must be evaluated with real before/after inference, SQL/Coding metrics, and failure-case analysis.
+The Structural Projection Baseline v2 is verified as a structural and format-compatibility baseline.
+The newer Paired Behavioral Alignment scaffold has demonstrated preliminary runtime behavioral shifts in the Qwen2.5 SQL case study, but task-level SQL capability transfer remains unverified and requires larger parse/execution evaluations.

 *Reminder: While the components are structurally verified, the quality of real-world cross-architecture projection depends significantly on architectural homology and calibration data.*